 Sheikh Zayed Grand Mosque, Abu Dhabi

-Inside, visitors can admire marble halls, gold-plated chandeliers and intricate mosaic designs.
-The mosque welcomes people from around the world and can accommodate up to 50,000 worshippers.
+Inside, visitors can admire marble halls, gold-plated chandeliers, and intricate mosaic designs.
+The mosque can accommodate up to 50,000 worshippers and welcomes people of all backgrounds year-round.

 Imam Al-Tayeb Mosque, Abu Dhabi

-Located within the Abrahamic Family House on Saadiyat Island, the Imam Al-Tayeb Mosque forms part of a unique interfaith complex alongside a church and synagogue.
+Located within the Abrahamic Family House on Saadiyat Island, the Imam Al-Tayeb Mosque forms part of a unique interfaith complex alongside a church and synagogue — a powerful symbol of coexistence.

 Al Noor Mosque, Sharjah

-Al Noor Mosque also offers guided cultural tours, allowing visitors to explore the mosque while learning more about Islamic traditions.
+Al Noor Mosque also offers guided cultural tours, allowing visitors to explore its spaces while learning about Islamic traditions and history.

 Al Bidya Mosque, Fujairah

-Built using mud and stone, the historic structure is recognised for its distinctive design, which features four domes instead of the typical single dome.
+Built using mud, stone, and clay mortar, the historic structure is recognised for its distinctive design featuring four domes instead of the typical single dome — each supported by a single central pillar, a rare architectural choice in the region.

-Despite its small size — accommodating around 70 worshippers — the mosque remains an important historical site and continues to be used for prayers.
+Despite its small size — accommodating around 70 worshippers — Al Bidya Mosque remains an active place of prayer and an essential stop for anyone exploring Fujairah's heritage.

 Iranian Mosque, Dubai

-From historic landmarks to modern architectural masterpieces, the UAE’s mosques offer visitors a glimpse into the country’s cultural heritage, spiritual traditions and remarkable architectural artistry.
+From historic landmarks to modern architectural masterpieces, the mosques in the UAE offer visitors a genuine glimpse into the country's cultural heritage, spiritual traditions, and remarkable Islamic architectural artistry.